microsoft/industry/fsi/solutions/unifiedCustomerProfile/readme.md

 To deploy the unified customer profile solution you first need to create a Power Platform environment.
 Next, you need to follow a few steps to deploy the financial services specific solution.
 For the deployment, please [follow the steps described here (Step 1, Step 2, Step 3)](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/deploy#step-1-prepare-environment) and deploy the unified customer profile solution.

 The solution can be optionally deployed with sample data.
-The sample data can only be added when deplyoing the solution through the solution center.
+The sample data can only be added when deploying the solution through the solution center.
 There is no capability to remove the sample data.
 This needs to be done in the application.

 ## Access of unified customer profile solution